The Reserve Bank of India was established on April 1, 1935 in accordance with the provisions of the Reserve Bank of India Act, 1934.

 - Banker to banks: maintains banking accounts of all scheduled banks.

-Has five training establishments
+Has four training establishments

 For details on training establishments,